Ndegwadavid/opti-landingpage/src/content/products/en/item-t845.md

     dataTab: "#tabs-with-card-3"
     title: "Blueprints"
 longDescription:
-  title: "Precision Fastening Solutions"
-  subTitle: |
-    The SF-TB T845 Machine Screws offer unparalleled precision and reliability for industrial applications, ensuring seamless operation and longevity for your machinery and equipment.
+  title: "Ultimate Eye Protection"
+  subTitle: "OptiPlus Polarized Sunglasses provide unparalleled protection and style, ensuring your eyes remain comfortable and shielded during outdoor activities."
   btnTitle: "Contact sales to learn more"
   btnURL: "#"
 descriptionList:
-  - title: "Durability"
+  - title: "UV Protection"
-    subTitle: "Crafted from high-quality materials, these machine screws are built to withstand the rigors of industrial environments."
+    subTitle: "Equipped with lenses that block 100% of harmful UVA and UVB rays, safeguarding your eyes from sun damage."
-  - title: "Precision Engineering"
+  - title: "Polarized Lenses"
-    subTitle: "Engineered with precision-cut threads and exact specifications, ensuring a tight and secure fit for every application."
+    subTitle: "Engineered to reduce glare from reflective surfaces, enhancing visual clarity and comfort in bright conditions."
-  - title: "Versatility"
+  - title: "Stylish Design"
-    subTitle: "Suitable for a wide range of machinery and equipment, providing versatile fastening solutions for various industrial needs."
+    subTitle: "Available in a variety of fashionable styles to suit every personality and occasion."
 specificationsLeft:
-  - title: "Material Composition"
+  - title: "Lens Material"
-    subTitle: "Constructed from premium-grade steel or alloy for exceptional strength and durability."
+    subTitle: "Crafted from high-quality polycarbonate for lightweight durability and impact resistance."
-  - title: "Surface Finish"
+  - title: "Frame Composition"
-    subTitle: "Finished with a protective coating to enhance corrosion resistance and extend service life."
+    subTitle: "Constructed from premium materials that ensure flexibility and long-lasting wear."
-  - title: "Quantity Per Set"
+  - title: "Color Options"
-    subTitle: "Each set contains a comprehensive assortment of machine screws to meet diverse industrial requirements."
+    subTitle: "Available in a range of colors and finishes to match your style preferences."
   - title: "Size Range"
-    subTitle: "Available in various sizes and lengths to accommodate different machinery and equipment specifications."
-specificationsRight:
-  - title: "Thread Specifications"
-    subTitle: "Precision-engineered threads ensure optimal grip and reliability, even in high-vibration environments."
-  - title: "Load Capacity"
-    subTitle: "Designed to meet or exceed industry standards for load-bearing capacity, ensuring safe and reliable operation."
-  - title: "Certifications"
-    subTitle: "Compliant with relevant industry standards and certifications, guaranteeing quality and reliability."
-  - title: "Applications"
-    subTitle: "Ideal for use in a wide range of industrial machinery, equipment, and assemblies that demand precise and secure fastening."
+    subTitle: "Designed to fit a variety of face shapes and sizes for maximum comfort."
 blueprints:
-  first: "@/images/blueprint-1.avif"
+  first: "../../../images/blueprint-1.avif"
-  second: "@/images/blueprint-2.avif"
+  second: "../../../images/blueprint-2.avif"
 ---